donnatchris/FDF-42/readme.md

 #### Key Features:
 - **No perspective scaling**: All objects appear at their true size regardless of depth.
 - **Angles and proportions**: Axes \(x\), \(y\), and \(z\) are displayed as equally spaced angles, typically at 120°.
-- **Zoom control**: A scaling factor (referred to as "factor") determines the size of the projected objects on the 2D plane.
+- **factor control**: A scaling factor (referred to as "factor") determines the size of the projected objects on the 2D plane.
-  Increasing this factor enlarges objects, simulating a zoom-in effect, while decreasing it simulates a zoom-out effect.
+  Increasing this factor enlarges objects, simulating a factor-in effect, while decreasing it simulates a factor-out effect.
 #### Formula for Isometric Projection
 To transform a 3D point \((x, y, z)\) into 2D coordinates \((screenX, screenY)\), use the following formulas: